Bolton-and-Menk-GIS/Full-Stack-Application-Development/sections/01_Getting_Started.md

 * `Style` - model for `styles` table (beer style)
 * `User` - model for `users` table (note this extends the [flask_login.UserMixin]() class

-We can view this data easier by looking at the actual `beers.db` database in the [DB Browser for SQLite](http://sqlitebrowser.org/) application.
+We can view this data easier by looking at the actual `beers.db` database in the <a href="http://sqlitebrowser.org/" target="_blank">DB Browser for SQLite</a> application.